United States v. Khalid Sheikh Mohammed: Transfer of the case back to a military commission

+Pretrial (2012-Present)

-On May 5, 2012, the trial started.
+On May 5, 2012, the defendants were arraigned.
 A small number of 9/11 victims' relatives were attending the hearing.
 Proceedings were delayed as one of the defendants, Waleed bin Attash, appeared in court while restrained in his chair.
 The restraints were later removed after defense counsel had given assurances that he would "behave".
 Khalid Sheikh Mohammed refused to answer the judge's questions.
 All the defendants refused to wear earphones providing translation into Arabic; the hearing was delayed and could only be resumed upon the arrival of an Arabic translator.

 The trial is conducted in a specially-built courtroom at Guantanamo.
 Witnesses may see the proceedings through soundproof glass and hear an audio feed that is time-delayed 40 seconds.
 When classified material is mentioned in the court, the Court can press a censorship button to cut the audio feed to the observers and "illuminate a red light on the judge's bench".